10 minutes Reading time

 Interior design is such a visual industry that social is the perfect place to promote it.
 Sofa retailers can capitalise on this with a strong social presence.

-Again, DFS is topping this chart with the highest number of brand searches per month and biggest owned social score.
+Sofology is next in the list with the second highest number of brand searches and a higher owned social score than DFS.

 They also have beautiful product imagery and retweets from accounts that have talked about them.